The compressible Euler equations in a physical vacuum: a comprehensive Eulerian approach: Introduction

 The property \eqref{sound} will propagate in time for as long as $\nabla v \in L^\infty$, which will be the case for all solutions considered in this article.
 We remark that in particular such a bound guarantees a bilipschitz fluid flow.

 To provide some intuition for this we note that the acceleration of particles on the free boundary is exactly given by $-\kappa^{-1} \nabla c_s^2$, which is normal to the boundary.
 Heuristically, because of this, the property \eqref{sound} yields the correct balance which allows the free boundary to move with a bounded velocity and acceleration while interacting with the interior, as follows: \begin{itemize} \item A faster fallout rate for the sound speed would cause the boundary particles to simply move independently and linearly with the outer particle speed.
 This can only last for a short time, until the faster waves inside overtake the boundary and likely lead to a more stable regime where \eqref{sound} holds.
+See for instance the results in this direction in \cite{Serre}, but also the dispersive scenario discussed in \cite{Grassin}.

 \item A slower fallout rate would cause an infinite initial acceleration of the boundary, likely leading again to the same pattern. \end{itemize} A fundamental observation concerning physical vacuum is that the relation \eqref{sound} guarantees that linear waves with speed $c_s$ can reach the free boundary $\Gamma_t$ in finite time.
 Because of this, in the above flow the motion of the boundary is strongly coupled to the wave evolution and is not just a self-contained evolution at leading order.